 "That would drive me nuts."

-It was a simple statement, from a simple man who at the time had his head stuck deep into our air conditioning unit.
+A simple statement, from man who, at the time, had his head stuck deep into our air conditioning unit.
 There was only half a man showing from the HVAC closet, and it wasn't the pleasant half.
 He made that comment to my husband who was standing near watching the progress.

-Standing amongst our companion parrots I didn't hear anything other than conversations between flock members.
+Standing amongst our companion parrots I didn't hear anything other than conversations between birds.
 I reassured them, they talked amongst themselves and to me about the day so far.
 You see, the day at this point was just too intrusive.
-We had just gotten through 4 hours of trucks parked right behind our house outside all their windows.
+We had just gotten through four hours of trucks parked right behind our house outside all their windows.
 City trucks with lawn mowers and landscaping tools.
-Five men pulling out tools, starting motors large and small and all of them coming and going from the creek while clearing the growth.
-Piles of tree limbs grew in full view of our flock.
+Five men pulling out tools, starting motors large and small, and all of them coming and going from the creek while clearing the growth.
+Piles of tree limbs grew in full view of their windows.

 Butters was over it.
 Snickers had had enough of humans he didn't know.
 Felix turned to his reliable ambulance, car alarm, microwave beep, back up the truck, crow screech, dog barking fart sound chuckle to maintain his personal space.
 The cockatiel horde couldn't have cared less.
 Their micro flock was secure at another window free of this view.

-By the time the HVAC guy showed up our flock was done with strangers, strange things and strange sounds thank you very much.
-Dad showed up not too far after the trucks left.
-He was home early.
+By the time the HVAC guy showed up our flock was done with strangers, strange things, and strange sounds thank you very much.
+Dad took off work early and arrived just a few minutes after all the intrusions, but before the HVAC guy was finished.
 Which triggered flock calling requirements of glee.
 It also requires dad to respond with individual greetings.
 And there was the rub.
 Greetings were put off due to the HVAC guy.

-Today's communications were totally off kilter and 8 frustrated flock members had a few things to say about all of that!
+Today's communications were totally off kilter, and eight frustrated flock members had a few things to say about all of that!
 This guy wasn't an animal lover, our dog seemed to put him off as well.
 I suppose what he heard was noisy screeching.
-Unstoppable bird sounds of different decibles.
+Unstoppable bird sounds of different decibels.
 I would have translated, but I didn't want to talk to the unpleasant half of a man sticking out of my HVAC closet.
-I stayed in the birdroom with my flock.
+I stayed in the bird room.

 Snickers was in his cage for his own good.
 He's nosy and he's territorial with new people.
 He didn't call too much but sat on his favored perch moaning and growling under his breath.
 That's a Snickers pout.
-"If I wasn't in here I'd take care of YOU!" kinda pout.
+The "If I wasn't in here, I'd take care of YOU!" kind of pout.

-Felix was ramping his repitour of sounds to a level reserved for visitors.
+Felix was ramping his repertoire of sounds to a level reserved for visitors.
 He's a ham and requires attention.
-Dad hadn't said hello yet, so this stranger was going to receive his best performance to date!
-None stop microwave, Andy Griffith Show, All in the Family Show, Star Wars Theme, laser beams, answering machine, crow screech, dog barking ambulance fire truck combo and farts.
+Dad hadn't said hello yet, so this stranger was going to receive his best performance to date.
+None stop microwave, Andy Griffith Show, All in the Family, Star Wars Theme, laser beams, answering machine, crow screech, dog barking, ambulance, fire truck, and farts.
 Lots of fart sounds and laughs.
 Alas, he didn't see the better or unpleasant half of this stranger.
-But an African Grey never retreats!
+But an African grey never retreats.
 He just got louder.

-The cockatiels were the unfortunate ones, they not only heard the HVAC guy, but also saw his tools.
+The cockatiels were the unfortunate ones, they not only heard the HVAC guy, but saw his tools.
 Every time he walked by the kitchen pass-through.
-Personally, I think cockatiels are the loudest bird on the planet when they want to be...and they did.
-Of course they were only warning Kirby who needed to let them know he was stuck in a cage and couldn't do anything.
-So Butters continued the alarm for Snickers who only agreed with her and told her to keep going.
+Personally, I think cockatiels are the loudest bird on the planet when they want to be ...and they did.
+Of course, they were only warning Kirby who needed to let them know he was stuck in a cage and couldn't do anything.
+So, Butters continued the alarm for Snickers who only agreed with her and told her to keep going.
 Felix stayed out of all of it, his Matinee Show wasn't over yet.
-It was a beautiful cockphony of feathered feedback.
+It was a beautiful cacophony of feathered feedback.
 It drives me totally happy.